 A: It’s a pre-emptive financial firewall.
-Before you ever get legally entangled, it severs the economic levers a gold digger would use to extract your wealth through marriage, divorce, or child support.
+Before you ever get legally entangled, it severs the economic levers an intimate financial predator would use to extract your wealth through marriage, divorce, or child support.

 A: No. A prenup is a paper shield they can challenge in court.
-The Family First Trust is upstream—your wealth never enters the legal blast radius in the first place.
+The Sovereign Wealth Trust is upstream—your wealth never enters the legal blast radius in the first place.

 A: Because the system doesn’t care if you planned to.
 Cohabitation, accidental parenthood, or false allegations can put you on the hook for life.
-The FFT is the only structure that pre-emptively removes those hooks.
+The Sovereign Wealth Trust is the only structure that pre-emptively removes those hooks.

 A: Absolutely, this is a product built for the moneyed partner in a rigged system.
 If you’re the one with something to lose, it’s designed for you.